cloudstax/firecamp/catalog/redis/README.md

 The max memory size should always be set when creating the Redis service.
 If not set, Redis will allocate memory as long as OS allows.
 This may cause memory got swapped and slow down Redis unexpectedly.
 Please specify Redis memory size at the service creation, -redis-memory-size.

 **Storage size**: If AOF is disabled, the storage size could be twice of the memory size.
 With AOF enabled, much more storage is required.
 For the [standard usage scenarios](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/hardware-software-requirements), Redis enterprise version (Redis Pack) recommends the storage size to be 6x of node's RAM size.
-And even more storage is required for the [heavy write scenarios](https://redislabs.com/redis-enterprise-documentation/cluster-administration/best-practices/disk-sizing-heavy-write-scenarios/).
+And even more storage is required for the heavy write scenarios.
+See [the detail disk sizing for heavy write scenarios](https://redislabs.com/redis-enterprise-documentation/cluster-administration/best-practices/disk-sizing-heavy-write-scenarios/).

 [**Client Output Buffer for the slave clients**](https://redislabs.com/blog/top-redis-headaches-for-devops-replication-buffer): set both hard and soft limits to 512MB.